 No need for an early start today, as you probably had a few too many draft beers at the izakaya, right?

-9 am – Head to Chinatown for Breakfast
+9 am – Head to Yokohama Chinatown for Breakfast

-Jump on the train and make your way to Chinatown, the largest one in Japan, and a perfect place for breakfast.
+Take a train ride and make your way to Yokohama Chinatown, the largest one in Japan, and a perfect place for breakfast.

 We ate at Masan no Mise Ryusen, which does a fantastic Chinese congee, a type of rice pudding, and dumplings.